-- a.
-Assess the situation
+- Assess the situation a.

-- b.
-Safeguard the group
+- Safeguard the group b.

-- c.
-Attend to the casualty
+- Attend to the casualty C.

-- d.
-Inform the emergency services
+- Inform the emergency services

-- e.
-Ensure that the group is adequately supervised while the leader accompanies the casualty to hospital
+- Ensure that the group is adequately supervised while the leader accompanies the casualty to hospital

 - f.
 Notify the appropriate official bodies (embassy, police, SPA), school emergency contact, tour provider, insurance company

-- g.
-Full statements should be taken from all witnesses and facts, contacts and any additional information should be recorded so that a full accident report can be completed.
+- Full statements should be taken from all witnesses and facts, contacts and any g. additional information should be recorded so that a full accident report can be completed.